SampleEnvironment/secop-ophyd/docs/source/user_guide.rst

 Command Basics
 ~~~~~~~~~~~~~~

-SECoP commands are methods that return Bluesky plan generators:
+SECoP commands are wrapped as bluesky plans.
+Use ``RE()`` to execute them.
+Commands should return immediately.
+For some long-running operations, the device will go into a BUSY state, and you may want to wait until the device returns to IDLE state.

 .. code-block:: python